QuaziBit/Golang/README.md

-# It is just my progress in learning Golang
+# I use this GitHub branch to track my progress in learning of Golang.

+No updates to this branch since 2018, currently on the pause.